stratus-ss/k8s-tools/etcdBackup/README.md

         Denotes whether the PVC uses NFS or not -use-pvc
         Does the backup pod use a PVC?
-If not, dump it backup to local directory (default true) -volume-name string
+If not, dump it backup to local directory (default true)
-        NFS Path to save backups to
 ```

 ### Eamples: